 The intention of the grant is to spread the support as fairly as possible within the SAMPE community; therefore, previous recipients of a SAMPE UK & Ireland Travel Grant are not eligible to reapply.

 We expect the recipient of a SAMPE travel grant to:

-A young person is defined as a postgraduate student studying advanced composites materials or processing at a university in the UK or Eire.
-Alternatively, a professional engineer working with advanced composites in industry aged 25 or under.
+A "young person" is defined as a postgraduate student studying advanced composites materials or processing at a university in the UK or Eire.
+Alternatively, a professional engineer working with advanced composites in industry at an early career stage.